Three questions before deciding over

 Remember that withdrawing money from the II pillar before reaching retirement age is not an obligation, but an option.
 Almost everyone should continue to save for their retirement.

-* Taking into consideration the long-term return of pension funds with diferent investment strategies, AS LHV Varahaldus assesses the annual average lõng-term return for Estonia´s mandatory pension funds to be 4,5%.
+* Taking into consideration the long-term return of pension funds with diferent investment strategies, LHV Varahaldus assesses the annual average lõng-term return for Estonia´s mandatory pension funds to be 4,5%.

 II pillar pension disbursements and inheritance